The spookiest time of the year is just around the corner, which means we’re going to be hearing scary sounds everywhere.

 THE SCIENCE OF SOUND AND FEAR

 First things first, sounds are not scary, they are just vibrations.
 Our brains are to blame for the fear they cause.
-What transforms these vibrations into something we consider scary?
+So what transforms these vibrations into something we consider scary?

 The answer lies in human evolution.
 Your brain processes sound information a lot quicker than visual information, which suggests hearing became our first defence mechanism against attack.
 What do you do when you hear a sudden, unexpected noise?
 You jump.
 That startle reflex prepares you for danger as no other stimulus can.
 Even when you are asleep, your ears are still working and listening out for any potential predators lurking nearby or, as it’s also known, the morning alarm clock.

 The sounds that affect us most are non-linear sounds.
 These unsettling sounds have rapidly changing frequencies, non-standard harmonies and are just frightfully noisy.
 The most common non-linear sounds in nature are animal cries or screams, something our early ancestors had reason to fear.
 If their brains did not react fast enough and generate the startle reflex, they would have been eaten for breakfast.
 We evolved to survive.